cloudfoundry-attic/loggregatorlib/emitter/README.md

 This is a GO library to emit messages to the loggregator.

-Create an emitter with NewLogMessageEmitter with the loggregator trafficcontroller hostname and port, source type, the loggregator shared secret, and a gosteno logger.
+Create an emitter with NewLogMessageEmitter with the loggregator trafficcontroller hostname and port, a source name, the loggregator shared secret, and a gosteno logger.

 Call Emit on the emitter with the application GUID and message strings.

-### A valid source name is any 3 character string.
+##### A valid source name is any 3 character string.
 Some common component sources are:

  	API (Cloud Controller)
  	RTR (Go Router)